 Candy Thermometer: Yes, I know this is not an ingredient, but it is just as important when it comes to this recipe.
 A candy thermometer, also known as a deep-fry thermometer or sugar thermometer, is used to measure the temperature of a sugar solution.
 It is definitely an important tool to have when making candy.

-Let the candy sit for at least an hour to set before biting into this smooth, pillowy, almost taffy-like candy.
 Store the set candy in an airtight container for up to a week.
-Place a piece of wax paper or parchment paper between each layer to keep them from sticking.
+Place a piece of wax paper or parchment paper between each layer to keep them from sticking!

 - ½ teaspoon vanilla extract

-In a saucepan, combine the sugar, corn syrup, and water.
-Heat over low heat until a candy thermometer reaches 260°F.
+- To a saucepan over medium heat, add sugar, corn syrup, and water.
+Cook, stirring constantly, until a candy thermometer reaches 260°F.

-When the sugar mixture is close to 260°F, beat the egg whites in the bowl of a stand mixer on high speed.
-Beat until stiff peaks form.
+- When the sugar mixture is close to 260°F, add egg whites to bowl of a stand mixer with the whisk attachment.
+Beat on high speed until stiff peaks form.

-Slowly pour the heated sugar mixture into the bowl of beaten egg whites.
-Set the mixer on high speed and beat until the mixture holds its shape (15-20 minutes).
+- With the mixer still on high speed, slowly pour the heated sugar mixture into the bowl of beaten egg whites.
+Beat until the mixture holds its shape (6-8 minutes), scraping the sides of the bowl as needed.

 This recipe was inspired by Six Sisters’ Stuff Easy Divinity recipe.